 NOTE: This post is a continuation of the Blog Series, Increasing women’s financial inclusion in Zambia.
-See below for links to other parts of this series.
+Read related posts in this series.

 Do Service Touch-Points Increase Demand for Digital Services?